Everything you need to know, including how the sale works, what date Black Friday falls on this year, and how it all started.

-This year, Black Friday falls on Friday 27 November 2020.
+Black Friday will fall on Friday 25 November 2022.

 Black Friday originated in the USA.
 As Thanksgiving always falls on the fourth Thursday in November, the following Friday is often observed as an unofficial holiday.

-Because many people are off work, shops drop prices, usually for one day only, to start the Christmas season.
+Because many people are off work, shops drop prices – historically for one day only – to start the Christmas season.

-UK shops have since caught on to this trend and it was brought across the pond a few years ago.
+UK shops have since caught on to this trend and it was brought across the pond over a decade ago.
 Between 2010 and 2013, Black Friday gradually built up momentum in the UK.
-In 2014, Black Friday was the peak pre-Christmas online sales day and online retailers haven't looked back since.
+In 2014, Black Friday became the peak pre-Christmas online sales day and many online retailers haven't looked back since.

 Cyber Monday is always the Monday directly following Black Friday.
 Cyber Monday 2022 will fall on 28 November.